IRA

 The versatility of this plan comes in special provisions available to IRA’s that are not available to other types of accounts such as:

 These are just some of many flexible features of this “retirement account.”
 Another useful fact that some people may not know – even children who are legally working can contribute to an IRA (though a Roth may make more sense depending on earnings level).
-If your child earns $5,000, and spends all the money, you can still contribute $5,000 for them – if they earn the 5k they are eligible to contribute up to $5k or their yearly earnings – whichever is lower – but there’s no rule that says the $5k has to come from their bank account!
+If your child earns $5,500, and spends all the money, you can still contribute $5,500 for them.
+Provided they earn the $5,500, they are eligible to contribute up to $5,500 or their yearly earnings.
+Whichever is lower.
+But there’s no rule that says the $5k has to come from their bank account!

 Who should consider an IRA?
 Anyone who: